 Keeping your vision alive

 Visualization is a mental practice that can get you closer to where you want to be in life.
 It is a great technique when it comes to motivating yourself.
-Research has shown that thoughts can produce the same mental instructions as actions.

 Athletes have been using such mental practices to enhance their performance, and you can use them to achieve your best life.
 Visualization allows your mind to train for the real thing.